Use this directory to find the waterwise plants that will grow the best where you live.

 Landscaping for bushfire

-Feature plants for Summer 2019
+Feature plants for Autumn 2019

 This is an evergreen, small, bushy shrub to around 1.6 metres high.
 Silver foliage is fern-like and white buds open to a scarlet toothbrush style of flower.